Meet the Team

-Greg Fisher is the Managing Director of Synthesis.
-After growing up in the West Midlands, he studied Economics & Politics at St John’s College, University of Cambridge.
-Greg joined the Bank of England as a graduate entrant in 1995 and subsequently worked in a spectrum of roles that mixed economics and finance.
+Greg Fisher is the Managing Director of Synthesis and a mature PhD student at the Institute for Complex Systems Simulation, University of Southampton.
+In 1992 he joined St John’s College, Cambridge where he studied Economics & Politics as an undergraduate.
+Following this Greg joined the Bank of England as a graduate entrant in 1995, working in a spectrum of roles that mixed economics and finance.
 Between 2004 and 2008, Greg worked for a hedge fund as a global macroeconomic strategist.
 Before joining the think-tank, ResPublica, in August 2010, he spent two years researching the new science of complex systems, and how it relates to economics and finance.
-Greg is a Senior Research Associate of the London School of Economics’ Complexity Group.
-His interests extend beyond pure economics, and include human psychology, neuroscience and cognitive science, and how these relate to our understanding of society.
+Greg is a Senior Research Associate of the London School of Economics’ Complexity Group and he is researching collective action in complex social systems at the University of Southampton.

 Paul Ormerod is a Director at Synthesis.
 He is the author of 3 best-selling books on economics, Death of Economics (1994), Butterfly Economics (1998), Why Most Things Fail (2005), a Business Week US Business Book of the Year.
 He read economics at Cambridge and took the MPhil in economics at Oxford.
 He worked initially as a macroeconomic forecaster and modeller at the National Institute of Economic and Social Research in London.
 In the early 1980s he moved to the private sector as Director of Economics at the Henley Centre for Forecasting.
 The management team bought this from the Henley Management College and subsequently sold it to Martin Sorrel’s WPP Group.
 He founded Volterra Consulting in 1998 in order to carry out innovative work on practical policy questions in both the public and private sectors.
 In 2009 he was awarded an honorary DSc by Durham for the ‘distinction of his contributions to economics’.
 He publishes on complexity-related areas in a wide range of academic journals such as Proceedings of the Royal Society B(iology), Behavioral Ecology and Sociobiology, Proceedings of the National Academy of Sciences, Journal of Cultural Economics, Cultural Science, Physica A, Journal of British Academy of Social Science, Journal of Economic Interaction and Co-ordination , Journal of Artificial Societies and Social Simulation, Mind and Society, and Springer-Verlag Lecture Notes in Computer Science.